-- 1 Considerations for RAID 10 and RAID 50.
-If you have created a RAID 10 or RAID 50 virtual disk that does not fully consume its member physical disks then you will not be able to assign a dedicated hot spare to the RAID 10 or RAID 50 virtual disk.
+- Considerations for RAID 10 and RAID 50.
+If you have created a RAID 10 or RAID 50 virtual disk that does not fully consume its member physical disks, then you will not be able to assign a dedicated hot spare to the RAID 10 or RAID 50 virtual disk.
 Storage Management does not allow you to create RAID 10 and RAID 50 virtual disks from partial physical disks.
-You will therefore not encounter this situation if you are using Storage Management to create your virtual disks.
-If, however, the RAID 10 or 50 virtual disk was created using another application and if it does contain partial physical disks, then you will not be able to assign a dedicated hot spare to the virtual disk. - Considerations for Multiple Dedicated Hot Spares.
-Storage Management does not enable you to assign more than one dedicated hot spare to a virtual disk.
-On some controllers, you can use the BIOS to assign more than one dedicated hot spare.
-In this case, Storage Management recognizes the hot spares assigned in the BIOS but does not allow you to assign additional dedicated hot spares.
+You will therefore not encounter this situation if you are using Storage Management to create your virtual disk.
+If, however, the RAID 10 or 50 virtual disk, was created using another application and if it does contain partial physical disks, then you will not be able to assign a dedicated hot spare to the virtual disk. - 1 Considerations for Multiple Dedicated Hot Spares.
+From Storage Management version 3.1 onwards, Storage Management enables you to assign more than one dedicated hot spare to a virtual disk.